-Methods (as abstractions for complex user defined operations on objects), formal arguments and actual arguments in methods; Static method and variables.
+Methods (as abstractions for complex user defined operations on objects), formal arguments and actual arguments in methods; different behaviour of primitive and object arguments.
+Static method and variables.
 The this Operator.
 Examples of algorithmic problem solving using methods (number problems, finding roots of algebraic equations etc.).